zimicjs/zimic/README.md

   .with({
     headers: { 'content-type': 'application/json' },
     body: creationPayload,
-    exact: true, // Only match requests with these exact headers and body should match })
+    exact: true, // Only requests with these exact headers and body will match })
   .respond({
     status: 200,